iesequeira34/Paddy-Disease-Detection/README.md

 # Rice Leaf Disease Detection Using CNN

-For this project,  we are going to detect rice leaf disease by image and serve the result via messenger chatbot.
-We will also implement this to an independent Android APP.
+For this project,  we are going to detect rice leaf disease by image preprocessing followed by feeding it to a Convoluted Neural Network.

 ---